nguyenlyminhman/ecom.micro.service/README.md

 # ecom.micro.service

-Ecom.Micro.Service is a project based on microserive architect, which ussing NodeJs & RabbitMQ.
+Ecom.Micro.Service is a project based on microserive architect, which using NodeJs & RabbitMQ.

 - _register_service_
 - _authen_service_